subvertnormality/mosaic/README.md

 To start the sequencer, press the global menu button of the currently selected page — the illuminated button — in the navigation section.

 To stop the sequencer, hold down the global menu button of the currently selected page for around a second.
-You can also hold K3 and press the global menu button of the currently selected page to stop the sequencer immediately.
+You can shift press (hold K3) the global menu button of the currently selected page to stop the sequencer immediately.

 #### MIDI Panic